 hopefully grow closer to Jesus.
 So one way we plan to do this is to

-begin to move closer to one another, such as in the same neighborhood, or to
+begin to move closer to one another, such as in the same neighborhood, or on a

-buy a Ranch specifically for that purpose, and begin working together as if we were a family.
+Ranch, etc. and begin working together as if we were a family.
+In fact,

-According to the scriptures, we will spend eternity together so why not start
+according to the scriptures, we are going to spend eternity together and our

-family instead of separate lives and only seeing each other for a few
+family instead of living separate lives and only seeing each other for a few

 hours once or twice a week.
 In this regard, we note that Jesus actually

-your church have an Open Forum where members can ask questions and get
+your church have an Open Forum where members can ask any questions out

 you know that Jehovah’s Witnesses have open forums during their services

-is it that few churches have open forums or open services where members can participate, ask
+is it that few churches have open forums where members can participate, ask

 questions, and share what God is doing in their lives?
 God